 Another inappropriate thing to say would be that miter saws offer better support and stability.
 No — that has a lot to do with how the manufacturers have balanced the machine in question, and whether or not it comes with table extensions.

 Aftermarket table extensions can work too, and you can even make your own table extensions by using a miter saw.
 In fact, that’s yet another type of DIY project that many beginner and amateur woodworkers tackle early on.

-So now that you're proficient with all things related to miter saws, including sliding saws, straight cuts, bevel cuts, and miter cuts, you'll be confident enough to chop your way through everything from wood to plastic and even metal.
+So now that you’re proficient with all things related to miter saws, including sliding saws, straight cuts, bevel cuts, and miter cuts, you’ll be confident enough to chop your way through everything from wood to plastic with relative ease.

 Given some of your goals will be limited by the type of saw you’re working with, if you purchase a sliding compound miter saw with sufficient power, precise accuracy, and the right blade size, you’ll go from novice to authority in no time.